-As autumn settles in, most of us are thinking ahead and pondering ideas and making festive plans for the holiday season.
+As we settle into the cooler months, most of us are thinking ahead and pondering ideas, and making festive plans for the holiday season.
 Home decor, gift buying, get-togethers, and creating scrumptious recipes are our main focus.
 Food plays a significant role in holiday celebrations and decadent recipes are aplenty.
 While most households dream of sugarplums, creamy eggnog, and fattened turkeys, a Vegan Christmas may be just the change you need this holiday season.
 Although it will be different, it can be just as merry and decadent but with plant-based ingredients.

 Impress your family and friends, be they vegan or not, with Viva!’s brand new, deliciously vegan Christmas recipe guide!
 Savor the vegan flavor!
 Included in this guide are 25 recipes from scrumptious starters to luscious mains to tempting sides and heavenly desserts!
 But let’s not forget yummy truffles, Christmas cakes and cheese!
 This delectable expanded guide has everything you could possibly want for your Christmas feast… including festive cocktails!
 Learn how to make a Cranberry Mojito, an Old Fashioned and vegan ‘Baileys’ Irish Cream Liqueur!
 Cheers!

 I’ve been to many holiday parties over the years where the only thing vegan is the raw veggie tray — but then the dip is animal-based.
 I felt excluded.
 So, it’s important to be conscious of other types of diets and have a variety of options available for them.
 One recipe that all food types will agree on is the Cranberry ‘Boursin’ Style Cheese recipe.